 Alongside this, I also work on international human rights cases – for example, I acted on behalf of Reprieve in Ibrahim Halawa’s case concerning his detention and prosecution in Egypt, and am currently acting, along with Ed Fitzgerald QC, for Sean Binder on the international aspects of his prosecution in Greece arising from his voluntary work with refugees in Lesvos.
 I have also been involved with the Bar Human Rights Committee – which is the international human rights arm of the Bar Council of England and Wales – for over eight years and have been a Vice Chair for the last two years.
 This has enabled me to work on a wide range of human rights issues across the world – including most recently in Kazakhstan, Nigeria, Egypt and Turkey.

-Finally, I have also in the recent past taught International Human Rights Law at the LSE, and was for a number of years a Fellow in the Center for Human Rights at LSE.
+Finally, I have also in the recent past taught International Human Rights Law at the LSE, and was for a number of years a Fellow in the LSE Human Rights Centre.
 I find this variety very helpful – particularly for human rights work – because it helps to maintain a broad, international perspective on the issues facing clients.
 I have learned a great deal not only from clients but from other lawyers and civic society actors working in often difficult circumstances around the world.

 What do you hope to achieve from the work you are doing?